Honeywell True HEPA Allergen Remover Review

 That power allowed it to remove 99.78% of the airborne particles in our testing room within half an hour.
-This was the fastest any model reached such a reduction.
+This is the fastest any model reached such a reduction.
 However, it didn't continue to lower the particulate count over the next half hour of testing, whereas some other models reached just slightly higher percentages by the end of the test.
-It was one of the best models in terms of odor reduction, but it still left quite a bit of a smoky stench behind in our testing room.
+It is one of the best models in odor reduction, but it still had trouble removing the harsh smokey smell from our testing room.

 Ease of Use

-The Honeywell True HEPA Allergen Remover is a great performer, but a relatively loud fan and high price make the Coway a better choice for most people seeking top notch performance.
+The Honeywell True HEPA Allergen Remover is a great performer, but a relatively loud fan and high price make the Coway a better choice for most people seeking top-notch performance.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More